By Marty Rosen

 If Old Fort Harrod is a reminder of Kentucky’s military past, the graceful architecture that lines Harrodsburg’s streets is a tribute to the prosperity and craftsmanship that shaped Kentucky’s Bluegrass region during the 19th and 20th centuries.
 Harrodsburg boasts a dense concentration of residential, commercial, civic and church architecture, much of which is accessible via short walks near the town square, along South Main Street and Beaumont Avenue.

-In fact, walking – preferably with a copy of the carefully researched, meticulously specific “Harrodsburg & Mercer County Walking & Driving Tour” brochure – is the best way to take in the beautifully preserved details of homes that date back as far as the 1780s and include a rich variety of styles: Greek Revival, Gothic Revival, Federal, Italianate, Victorian and Georgian.
+In fact, walking – preferably while you read a copy of the carefully researched, meticulously specific “Harrodsburg & Mercer County Walking & Driving Tour” brochure – is the best way to take in the beautifully preserved details of homes that date back as far as the 1780s and include a rich variety of styles: Greek Revival, Gothic Revival, Federal, Italianate, Victorian and Georgian.

 To best experience Harrodsburg’s architecture and hospitality, pay a visit to the Beaumont Inn, a stately hotel/B&B. If you have the yen to stay in a guest room that’s more than 150 years old, the Beaumont can accommodate you.
 Once serving as a women’s college, the main building dates back to 1845 but is now the oldest family-owned Inn in Kentucky.

 Even if you can’t spend the night, this charming place is worth a visit.
 As the former home of U.S. Supreme Court Chief Justice John M. Harlan, the grounds are home to beautiful gardens and public areas have the feel of a lived-in museum, with outstanding furnishings, art and decorations.
 There’s a well-stocked gift shop, and the dining and bar service are splendid.